ChristopherSchacht/KeystoneQRVerifier/README.md

 - The "keystonQRVerify.py" contains the currently working "translation" logic that translates these not human readable QR texts to Cardano transactions.
 Either a normal UTXO transaction or a Signnatur-Request message.

+- cardano_qr_code.txt contains a few samples with which the decoding-logic can be tested.
+So does the sample_qr_codes.txt, which is currently decoded by the "keystonQRVerify.py".
+So for rapid testing just change the content of the sample_qr_codes.txt.

 ## What is missing and should be done next (_Backlog_):
 - The "Keystone-QR-Codes.py" should use this decoding logic of "keystonQRVerify.py".
 These two files have not been merged, yet.
 - Further the Decoding logic should reliably identify everything that it can't understand or that is "added" to the QR code and display that with a warning.
 Thus informing the user about a possible side-commmunication that might be going on.